 With respect to the first type of pre-TMDL trade—watershed wide trading that reduces loadings to a specified cap based on baseline information—the process is not significantly different than under TMDLs.
 Caps for total loading are derived from baseline information on pollutant sources and loadings that is consistent with water quality standards.
 Establishing baseline information requires quantification of current conditions (including current pollutant loads from point and nonpoint sources in the watershed, and background levels).
-Therefore, similar information must be gathered and quantified in order to approve a watershed-wide pre-TMDL trading program.
-To ensure the credibility of credits created and generated in the pre-TMDL environment, baseline measurement and quantification should be consistent with the methodologies that would be utilized in that particular TMDL process.
+Therefore, similar information must be gathered and quantified in order to approve a watershed-wide trading program without a TMDL.
+To ensure the credibility of credits created and generated in this type of environment, baseline measurement and quantification should be consistent with the methodologies that would be utilized in that particular TMDL process.
 Such examples include the Minnesota Pollution Control Agency pre-TMDL phosphorous trading program, the Great Miami River Watershed trading program, and the Neuse River, where a TMDL later incorporated a pre-TMDL cap.

 The permit issuer would issue NPDES permits allowing for trading to point sources that are largely the same, although without a TMDL, permits need not be consistent with TMDL wasteload allocations.
 In both pre-TMDL and TMDL contexts, NPDES permits limit the amount of pollutants that can be discharged by a point source into a waterbody.
 In both contexts, unless a specific regulatory exception applies, trading cannot be used to comply with an existing TBEL.
 Like in the TMDL context, where a point source’s TBEL is insufficient to meet the water quality standards that apply in a waterbody, or where no TBEL exists for a particular pollutant from a particular type of source, the permit will instead include more stringent WQBELs—including “alternative effluent control strategies” such as BMPs and other non-numeric limitations—to ensure that water quality standards are met.
-As in the TMDL context, permittees can meet WQBELs in the pre-TMDL context by “implement[ing] pollution prevention, reuse, or recycling measures adequate to meet the WQBEL at the point of discharge[, or by] install[ing] treatment technology[, or by] trading[.]”
+As in the TMDL context, EPA believes that permittees can meet WQBELs in the pre-TMDL context by “implement[ing] pollution prevention, reuse, or recycling measures adequate to meet the WQBEL at the point of discharge[, or by] install[ing] treatment technology[, or by] trading[.]”

 In pre-TMDL trading environments, both regulators and permittees will likely desire the inclusion of compliance schedules, and re-opener clauses.
 Moreover, in pre-TMDL trading contexts, permittees will likely only participate if the regulators include a provision in the NPDES permit guaranteeing that actions taken in the pre-TMDL environment will count toward compliance obligations imposed by the future TMDL.
 Permittees will also likely require more favorable trading ratios in order to participate.
 Inclusion of these trading provisions is within the permitting authority’s broad discretion to insert conditions into NPDES permits.
 Similar to permits issued in a TMDL context, however, pre-TMDL permits can only include trading so long as trading will not result in a violation of water quality standards, or the CWA or its implementing regulations.